Report benefit fraud Click to get info

 National fraud initiative and fair processing of information Click to get info

-This authority is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+Waltham Forest Council is required by law to protect the public funds it administers.
+We may share information provided to it with other bodies responsible for auditing or administering public funds, law enforcement agencies, or undertake local anti-fraud initiatives, in order to prevent and detect fraud or money laundering.
+If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies for the prevention of further fraud and money laundering.

-We participate in the cabinet office’s national fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed here.
+The Cabinet Officer currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
+We are required to provide particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at https://www.gov.uk/government/publications/code-of-data-matching-practic....

-For further information on data matching at this authority contact Marc McAuley
+For further information on data matching at this authority contact Kevin Campbell-Scott on 020 8496 4487 or at email@example.com.